 Making Life Easier for Users

-Embedded analytics can make life easier for users of the application.
+Embedded BI can make life easier for users of the application.
 They can get insights directly from their data without needing to switch to another application.
 This saves time and effort.
 It also avoids the need for users to buy another application, or learn a new user interface.

 Make or Buy?